 Companies typically use a car allowance or per-mile reimbursement.
 An allowance is a set fee per month to employees.
 The reimbursement involves paying an agreed-upon fee per mile.
 For mileage reimbursements, many businesses still rely on manual mileage logs.
-That means employees write down their mileage, input it in a spreadsheet, then include that information during their monthly expense report.
+That means employees write down their mileage, input it in spreadsheet forms, then include that information during their monthly expense report.
 This process is ripe for mileage inflation and inefficiencies.
 Modern companies are leaning toward solutions like MileIQ for Teams.
-This automatically tracks and logs employee mileage, while also providing seamless reporting.
+This service app automatically tracks and logs employee mileage, while also providing seamless reporting.

-There's no required federal reimbursement rate but many companies reimburse at the standard mileage rate.
-For 2018, that's 54.5 cents per business mile.
+There's no required state or federal reimbursement rate but many companies reimburse at the standard mileage rate.
+Mileage reimbursement in 2021 is set at 56 cents per business mile.

-While the calculation is simple, the records you need to prove it often aren't.
+While the financial calculation is simple, the records you need to prove a claim often aren't.
 Check with your employer on what's needed but most require:

 It depends.
-There's no federal law saying you have to be reimbursed for mileage.
-But, many companies peg their reimbursements to the standard mileage rate.
-For 2018, that means 54.5 cents per business mile.
+There's no federal law saying you have to be reimbursed for company mileage.
+But, many companies peg their mileage calculator reimbursement rates to the standard mileage rate.
+For 2021, that’s 56 cents per business mile.

-The IRS does not force employers to reimburse employees for using their cars for work.
-On the other hand, an employer could offer nothing in the form of reimbursement and it's completely legal.
-Of course, many businesses offer reimbursements because it's a good way to attract and retain talent.
-Common reimbursable expenses could be a gas allowance, a mileage reimbursement, a company car or more.
+There are no IRS mileage reimbursement rules requiring employers to reimburse employees for using their personal cars for work.
+This means that an employer could offer nothing in the form of reimbursement and it's completely legal.
+Of course, many businesses offer reimbursement of costs because it's a good way to attract and retain talent.
+Common reimbursable expenses could be a gas allowance, a company vehicle car or more.